 In February 2020, the Company announced an illegal blockade was put in place at the Cosalá Operations by a group of individuals including a small minority of the Company's hourly workforce.
-As a result, the Cosalá Operations were put on care and maintenance pending the successful removal of the blockade.
+As a result, the Cosalá Operations were put on care and maintenance, however, the Company signed an agreement on July 6, 2021 with the Mexican Ministries of Economy, Interior and Labour along with union representatives committing to a reopening of the Cosalá Operations.
+The Company anticipates that both the mine and the mill will be operating by end of August 2021 and for the Cosalá Operations to be at full operating capacity by the start of Q4-2021.
 Disclosure of comparable operational metrics to the first quarter of 2020 are not relevant consequently.
-Since that time, management has made all possible efforts with the affected workers and the Mexican government to remove the illegal blockade in a safe and timely manner.
 See "Recent Developments and Operational Discussion - Cosalá Operations: COVID-19 and Illegal Blockade" for further information.